 Things to See

 The park is humongous and you can easily get lost (we did!).
-There is no good reception there and overall the park is not very well maintained.
+We ended up calling the hotel for help and directions.
+There is no good reception so make sure you know your route and have other means of navigation other than the cell phone.
+The park did not make a great impression in terms of maintenance.
 Other than that we absolutely loved the experience.

 Ricardo Breceda Sculptures